Menu

 Strength Training is a Start

-• Duration - 2 to 3 sets of a given exercise should be sufficient to reach fatigue for each muscle group being worked.
+• Duration - Performing 2 to 3 sets per exercise is generally sufficient to fatigue each muscle group properly.

-• Volume - A given muscle group should be worked at least every 4 to 7 days. (a bigger rest between workouts and the muscle fibers begin to relapse back to their previous state, a shorter rest period may not allow the muscle group to fully recover).
+• Volume - Each muscle group should be exercised at least once every 4 to 7 days.
+Too long a gap may cause muscles to revert to their previous state, while too short a rest may not allow for complete recovery.

-• Type - The best overall benefits will come from a training regimen that focuses on the bigger muscle groups (legs, back, chest, and core).
-This will generate the largest production of the hormones needed for repair and overall growth.
+• Type - Focusing on larger muscle groups such as the legs, back, chest, and core is most beneficial.
+These groups drive the production of hormones essential for repair and overall growth.

 Benefits Beyond Strength